RWTH-EBC/ebcpy/README.md

 # Go into your ebcpy-folder (cd \path_to_\ebcpy) or change the path to tutorial.ipynb and run:
 jupyter notebook ebcpy\tutorials\tutorial.ipynb
 ```

+Or, clone this repo and look at the examples\README.md file.
+Here you will find several examples to execute.

 # TimeSeriesData
 Note that we use our own `TimeSeriesData` object which inherits from `pd.DataFrame`.
 The aim is to make tasks like loading different filetypes or applying multiple tags to one variable more convenient, while conserving the powerful tools of the DataFrame.